-21.1 For just cause, the City has the right to discipline, demote, or discharge permanent workers for unsatisfactory work or conduct.
-Disciplinary action, if taken must be acted upon within forty-five (45) days of the date of discovery of the basis for the discipline unless the City demonstrates that at the end of the forty-five (45) day period, it was engaged in an active, ongoing investigation of the allegations.
-In such cases, disciplinary action must be taken within ten (10) days of the completion of the investigation.

-- 21.2 Non-probationary workers whose work or conduct is unsatisfactory but not sufficiently deficient to warrant discipline, demotion, or discharge will be given a written notification of unsatisfactory work or conduct and an opportunity to improve.
+- 21.1 For just cause, the City has the right to discipline, demote, or discharge permanent employees for unsatisfactory work or conduct.
+Disciplinary action, if taken must be acted upon within forty-five (45) days of the date of discovery of the basis for the discipline unless the City demonstrates that at the end of the forty-five (45) day period, it was engaged in an active, ongoing investigation of the allegations. - 21.2 Non-probationary employees whose work or conduct is unsatisfactory but not sufficiently deficient to warrant discipline, demotion, or discharge will be given a written notification of unsatisfactory work or conduct and an opportunity to improve.
 Failure to correct deficiencies and improve to meet standards may result in discipline, demotion or discharge.
-Reprimands shall not be subject to the arbitration provisions of Article 15, Grievance ProcedureDisciplinary Appeals. - 21.3 Notice of disciplinary action must be in writing and served on the worker and their authorized Union representative in person or by registered certified and regular mail prior to the disciplinary action becoming effective.
-The notice must be filed on a timely basis with the Personnel OfficerHuman Resources Department and included in the worker's personnel file.
-The notice of disciplinary action shall include: - 21.3.1 Statement of the nature of the disciplinary action; - 21.3.2 Effective date of the action; - 21.3.3 Statement of the reasons for the proposed action; - 21.3.4 Statement in ordinary and concise language of the act or the omissions upon which the reasons for the proposed disciplinary action are based; and - 21.3.5 Copies of any documents or other items of evidence upon which the disciplinary action was fully or in part based. - 21.3.65 In all cases of disciplinary action, the notice shall include a statement advising the worker of his/her right to grieve appeal such action and the right to Union representation. - 21.3.7 In cases of demotion, discharge, or suspension of five (5) days or more of workers in permanent status at the time of the discipline, the notice notice of intended discipline shall include a statement of the worker's right to respond, either orally, at a meeting requested by the worker, or in writing.
-The opportunity to respond shall be afforded prior to the action becoming effective, but the worker must respond no later than five (5) days after receipt of notice of intended disciplinary action.
-If the worker has been removed from the job during such five (5) days period, the worker must contact the Personnel Division daily.
-A hearingconference, if requested, shall be scheduled and held as soon as possible but in no event later than thirty (30) days after receipt of notice of intended disciplinary action.
+Reprimands shall not be subject to the arbitration provisions of Article 15, Disciplinary Appeals.

+- 21.3 Notice of disciplinary action must be in writing and served on the employee and their authorized Union representative in person or by certified and regular mail prior to the disciplinary action becoming effective.
+The notice must be filed on a timely basis with the Human Resources Department and included in the employee's personnel file.
+The notice of disciplinary action shall include: - 21.3.1 Statement of the nature of the disciplinary action; - 21.3.2 Effective date of the action; - 21.3.3 Statement of the reasons for the proposed action; - 21.3.4 Statement in ordinary and concise language of the act or the omissions upon which the reasons for the proposed disciplinary action are based. - 21.3.5 In all cases of disciplinary action, the notice shall include a statement advising the employee of his/her right to appeal such action and the right to Union representation. - 21.4 In cases of demotion, discharge, or suspension of employees in permanent status, the notice of intended discipline shall include a statement of the employee's right to respond, either orally, at a meeting requested by the employee, or in writing.
+The opportunity to respond shall be afforded prior to the action becoming effective, but the employee must respond no later than five (5) days after receipt of notice of intended disciplinary action.
+A conference, if requested, shall be scheduled and held as soon as possible but in no event later than thirty (30) days after receipt of notice of intended disciplinary action. - 21.5 Nothing herein shall prohibit the Union from discussing the issue of a time limit on the duration in which the disciplinary action will remain in the employee's personnel file, however, by entering into such discussions, there shall be no commitment on the part of the City to agree to a time limit.